 Ques 6: Pick up the isotopes among the following and state reason.

-Ans: The isotopes are 3517X and 3717X as both the atoms show same atomic number but different mass number.
+Ans: The isotopes are 3517X and 3717X as both the atoms show the same atomic number but a different mass number.

-Ques 7: Pick up atoms which have same number of neutrons from the following:
+Ques 7: Pick up atoms that have same number of neutrons from the following: